4161 - Corruption, Covid and Cricket

 It was named after

-Santa Claus, the proto-hipster, consumer communist, and workplace health and safety skeptic.
+Santa Claus, the proto-hipster, consumer communist and workplace health and safety skeptic.

-It's the only municipality in the world where it is legal to break into people's houses, provided that you do so via the chimney.
+It's the only municipality in the world where it is legal to break into people's houses provided that you do so via the chimney.

-And also, also, interestingly enough, it's where the Christmas cracker was invented in 1875 during a pistol shootout in a saloon bar between two elf impersonators squabbling over a toilet roll.
+And also, interestingly enough, it's where the Christmas cracker was invented in 1875 during a pistol shootout in a saloon bar between two elf impersonators squabbling over a toilet roll.

-I mean, do you have, I don't know, because obviously we have very different Christmas traditions
+I mean, did you have, I don't know, because obviously we have very different Christmas traditions, you know, on opposite sides of the Atlantic.

 And in my family, obviously, we just sit around saying it's all a fraud.
+And

 he stole our market share.